-where $N_{R_1}$ and $N_{R_2}$ denote the number of sampling reference points for each Gaussian and for each projected 3D reference point, respectively.
-Finally, we update the Gaussian query $\mathbf{Q}$ with the weighted sum of aggregated LiDAR-camera fusion features $\Delta \mathbf{Q}$:
+where $N_{R_1}$ and $N_{R_2}$ denote the number of sampling points for each Gaussian and for each projected 3D reference point.
+Finally, the Gaussian query $\mathbf{Q}$ is updated with the weighted sum of aggregated LiDAR-camera fusion features $\Delta \mathbf{Q}$:

-where $\rm DFA(\cdot)$ and $\boldsymbol{\pi}_c(\cdot)$ represent the 3D deformable attention operation and the transformation from the Gaussian coordinate frame to $\mathbf{F}_c^{{\rm 3D}}$ coordinate frame generated from camera view $c$ respectively.
-After acquiring sufficient 3D geometric and semantic information through sparse convolution and 3D deformable attention, the Gaussian query $\mathbf{Q}$ is passed to a multi-layer perceptron (MLP), and decoded to refine the Gaussian property $\mathbf{G}$.
-We iteratively optimize the Gaussian properties with $B$ blocks of sparse convolution, 3D deformable attention, and refinement modules.
+where $\rm DFA(\cdot)$ and $\boldsymbol{\pi}_c(\cdot)$ represent the 3D deformable attention and the transformation from the Gaussian frame to $\mathbf{F}_c^{{\rm 3D}}$ frame generated from camera view $c$, respectively.
+After acquiring sufficient geometric and semantic information through sparse convolution and 3D deformable attention, the Gaussian query $\mathbf{Q}$ is passed to a multi-layer perceptron, and decoded to refine the Gaussian property $\mathbf{G}$.
+We iteratively optimize the properties with 4 blocks of sparse convolution, 3D deformable attention, and refinement modules.

 \definecolor{nbarrier}{RGB}{255, 120, 50} \definecolor{nbicycle}{RGB}{255, 192, 203} \definecolor{nbus}{RGB}{255, 255, 0} \definecolor{ncar}{RGB}{0, 150, 245} \definecolor{nconstruct}{RGB}{0, 255, 255} \definecolor{nmotor}{RGB}{200, 180, 0} \definecolor{npedestrian}{RGB}{255, 0, 0} \definecolor{ntraffic}{RGB}{255, 240, 150} \definecolor{ntrailer}{RGB}{135, 60, 0} \definecolor{ntruck}{RGB}{160, 32, 240} \definecolor{ndriveable}{RGB}{255, 0, 255} \definecolor{nother}{RGB}{139, 137, 137} \definecolor{nsidewalk}{RGB}{75, 0, 75} \definecolor{nterrain}{RGB}{150, 240, 80} \definecolor{nmanmade}{RGB}{213, 213, 213} \definecolor{nvegetation}{RGB}{0, 175, 0}\definecolor{tan}{rgb}{0.82, 0.71, 0.55}